Official release:

 Joshua Einstein, the independent candidate for Hoboken

-City Council launched another means of communicating with the voters today – a campaign video.
-Many campaigns have videos and
+City Council launched another means of communicating with the voters today –

 Einstein’s makes good spirited fun of them by pointing out that they all take